Georgia Layoffs — February 2010

 |---|---|---|---|---|

-The most significant filing came from Acuity Brands Lighting at its Cochran facility, reporting 475 affected workers.
-At&t followed with 73 workers.
+Topping the list was Acuity Brands Lighting at its Cochran facility, reporting 475 affected workers.
+AT&T followed with 73 workers.

 This analysis is based on official WARN Act filings reported by Georgia.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Georgia WARN notices, browse layoffs by state, or download the full dataset.